A couple grieve over the loss of a son and how to silence noisy kites, in different ways.

 In time, footsteps in the open field once more, then the distinct metallic groan of their wrought iron gate.

-She settles deeper into her mattress now.
-Relieved, but the rate of her respirations no less of a gallop.
+She settles deeper under her blanket now.
+Relieved, but the rate of her heartbeats no less of a gallop.

 "No, I didn't have to... he stumbled and tripped right into the low open face.
 He really could not see where he was going at all.
 I just cut the kite cord and left the baller nearby."

 There is just enough light to see his own reflection in the dresser mirror with her kneeling behind him, stealing the tension from his shoulders and shunting it elsewhere.
 She coaxes his head back to the vacant pillow and they kiss in a heated union.
 A hunger created by the holidays and he not having a telephone at his disposal.

 "At the funeral, you knew exactly what you were doing to me when you let your dress blow up in the wind...exposing your smooth legs and yellow knickers.
 Bloody hell.
 You knew I was craving you on the other side of the grave site, didn't you?"